NASA-PDS/registry/docker/README.md

 * An example for a Harvest job file can be found at https://github.com/NASA-PDS/big-data-harvest-client/blob/main/src/main/resources/examples/directories.xml.
   Make sure to update the `/path/to/archive` in the Harvest job file to point to a valid Harvest data directory.

-#### 8. Check and update (if necessary) the following environment variables related with the Big Data Harvest Client.
+#### 8. Check and update (if necessary) the following environment variables related with the Big Data Harvest Client in the `.env` file.

 | Environment Variable          | Description |
 | ----------------------------- | ----------- |